-Global Partners LP purchased its 63-acre Albany terminal from ExxonMobil in 2007, and has invested more than $30 million in upgrades since — part of our commitment to our South End neighbors and to the environment.
+Global Partners purchased its 63-acre Albany terminal from ExxonMobil in 2007, and has invested more than $40 million in upgrades since — part of our commitment to safety, our South End neighbors and the environment.

-Though Global’s story here dates back a decade, the Albany terminal’s role in the region has a much longer history.
+Though Global’s story here dates back a decade, the site and the adjacent Port of Albany has a much longer history.
 In 1924, President Calvin Coolidge signed legislation to dredge the Hudson River, opening Albany to ocean-going ships.
 A year later, the New York State Legislature established the Albany Port District Commission.
 In 1926, still seven years before Slifky’s Reliable Oil Burner Service Co. was founded, construction began on what has, over time, become an economic driver for the region.

 We are far from the only operator in the area, but we recognize and embrace our responsibility to operate honestly, safely and to work with our neighbors.